khangnguyenhuu/vnpr-rag/README.md

 - [Llama index](https://github.com/run-llama/llama_index) for RAG building
 - [Langfuse](https://github.com/hwchase17/langchain) for LLM Monitoring
 - [AIO_Research_Agent](https://github.com/AIVIETNAMResearch/AIO_Research_Agent) for base code of this project
-- [Groq-API](https://console.groq.com/keys) Free + Exstream speed (cost effective) solution for LLM (hehe i used to test my bot for 2 weeks with just < 1$ cost when call llama3-8b-8192)
+- [Groq-API](https://console.groq.com/keys) Free + Exstream speed (cost effective) solution for LLM (hehe i used to test my bot for 2 weeks with just < 1$ cost when call api llama3-8b-8192)

 This project also use postgresql for langfuse database and redis for vector storing in RAG system

 # TODO-LIST:
-- Intergrate AI Agent
+- Update AI Agent (for my experiment, AI Agent is not good for database query job, hmm any contribute hope you open PR or tell me in inssue)
 - User feedback monitoring (for evaluate, create dataset purpose)
+- Support more datatype (pdf,...)